krgamestudios/kingdombattles/public/content/task_list.md

 * Game Balance.
 * Images to social media instead of links.
 * Occasional flickering when rendering Profile page.
+* Pull the balance numbers out into a config file.

 Potential And Confirmed Bugs
 ---